10 examples of innovation in the workplace you should apply

 Despite most executives recognizing the importance of innovation, a McKinsey survey shows a big gap between their goals and actual outcomes: 80-90% prioritize innovation, but only 6% are satisfied with the results.

 Innovation isn’t solely the domain of senior leadership or dedicated innovation teams.
-“Isolating or segmenting “innovation” into its own corner sends the message that other individuals or teams either cannot or don’t get to be part of the “innovation party” – says Jim Loter, Deputy Chief Technology Officer at City of Seattle.
+“Isolating or segmenting “innovation” into its own corner sends the message that other individuals or teams either cannot or don’t get to be part of the “innovation party” – says Jim Loter, Deputy Chief Technology Officer at the City of Seattle.

 If you encourage innovation at all levels of an organization, you’ll create a powerful ripple effect, leading to a more agile and responsive business.